ASterle/vintagestory-docker/README.md

 This image can be used to run a dedicated server for [Vintage Story](https://www.vintagestory.at/)

+## Build the image using GitHub

+Run the workflow and set the version of Vintage Story that you'd like, then pull the newly generated image from ghcr.io: `ghcr.io/asterle/vintagestory:latest`

 ## Run this image with docker run

 To run this image you can use `docker run -pd 42420:42420 --name VintageStoryServer devidian/vintagestory:latest`, but you may want to use a customized version for your needs so see following instructions.